jokla/jokla.github.io/_posts/2014-12-28-install-sdk-c-naoqi.md

 ---
 title:  "Naoqi C++ SDK Installation"
-excerpt: "How to install the SDK C++ for Romeo and Nao."
+excerpt: "How to install the SDK C++ for Pepper, Romeo or Nao."
 modified: 2016-02-14
 categories:
   - Robotics